nana-4/materia-theme/README.md

 - If GNOME Shell has been updated, it will be restored to the original theme, so you will need to install this again.

 ### Installation
-1. First select the GTK+ theme, then back up and replace the existing `.gresource` file.
+1. Select a GTK+ theme, then run the following commands to back up and replace the existing theme file.

   ```sh
   GTK_THEME=$(gsettings get org.gnome.desktop.interface gtk-theme | sed "s/'//g")